-The head of Crossroads of America Council, Boy Scouts of America says without a major event taking place today, the organization "would not exist to the extent we do."
-The council serves 25 counties and 36,000 members.
+The head of Crossroads of America Council, Boy Scouts of America says without a major event taking place today, the organization “would not exist to the extent we do.”
+It serves 25 counties and 36,000 children throughout Indiana.
 The annual Governor's Luncheon for Scouting is expected to raise more than $1 million of the Indianapolis-based organization's $9 million total budget.
 December 9, 2013

 INDIANAPOLIS, Ind. – Crossroads of America Council, Boy Scouts of America will host its 18th Annual Governor's Luncheon for Scouting.
 Governor Mike Pence will serve as the keynote

 speaker for the first time while in office.

 -Karrie Schlegel, Program Director for Reaching for Tomorrow, will be presented